European-Unified-ID/euid-docs-preview/preview/docs/ref-info/ref-tokens.md

 # EUID Tokens and Refresh Tokens

-When a publisher sends a user's <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link>&#8212;hashed or unhashed email addresses&#8212;to the EUID Operator, whether via one of the EUID SDKs or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint, the EUID Operator converts the personal data to a <a href="glossary-uid#gl-raw-euid">raw EUID</a>, encrypts it into an <a href="glossary-uid#gl-euid-token">EUID token</a>, and returns the EUID token with associated values, including a refresh token.
+When a publisher sends a user's <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link>&#8212;hashed or unhashed email addresses or phone numbers&#8212;to the EUID Operator, whether via one of the EUID SDKs or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint, the EUID Operator converts the personal data to a <a href="glossary-uid#gl-raw-euid">raw EUID</a>, encrypts it into an <a href="glossary-uid#gl-euid-token">EUID token</a>, and returns the EUID token with associated values, including a refresh token.
 The publisher can then use the EUID token in the bidstream.

 ## EUID Tokens: Key Information